jbcodeforce/kp-data-replication/docs/monitoring.md

 # Monitoring Mirror Maker and kafka connect cluster

-The goal of this note is to go over some of the details on how to monitor Mirror Maker 2.0 metrics using Prometheus and Grafana for the dashboard.
+The goal of this note is to go over some of the details on how to monitor Mirror Maker 2.0 metrics using Prometheus and present them with Grafana dashboards.

 [Prometheus](https://prometheus.io/docs/introduction/overview/) is an open source systems monitoring and alerting toolkit that, with Kubernetes, is part of the Cloud Native Computing Foundation.
 It can monitor multiple workloads but is normally used with container workloads.

 The following figure presents the prometheus generic architecture as described from the product main website.
-Basically the Prometheus server hosts job to poll HTTP end points to get metrics from the components to monitor.
+Basically the Prometheus server hosts jobs to poll HTTP end points to get metrics from the components to monitor.
 It supports queries in the format of `PromQL`, that product like Grafana can use to present nice dashboards, and it can push alerts to different channels when some metrics behave unexpectedly.

 ![Prometheus architecture](https://prometheus.io/assets/architecture.png)